WordPress/Advanced-administration-handbook/upgrade/filezilla.md

 ## Troubleshooting

-If you had a problem, then it is time to go troubleshooting!
+If you had a problem, then it's time to start troubleshooting!

 Look at the top area of FileZilla main window and check the messages.